InfamousMusicify/FamousBros-Faithful-Venom/README.md

 How to Install The Pack:
 https://youtu.be/gxeGCGpJq7A

-Check out the Beta-Testing Server!
+Check out the SMP/ Beta-Testing Server!
 https://tinyurl.com/FBSMCForum

+Join us if you are a skilled technical player or streamer!  (help us develope/test our packs!)
 ## [Apply for our Server whitelist](http://tinyurl.com/FamousBrosApp)
-Join our server if you are a skilled technical player or streamer!  (help us develope/test our packs!)

 ~~Old Download/Install mini tutorial:  Click "FB-FV Downloads.md" and then click the link to the version of the pack you wish to download.
 Paste the Resource Pack into your .minecraft/resourcepacks folder.~~